dreamcatcher-tech/network/Inbox/2023-03-27 0954 Ways to debug browser sync better.md

 Make the Crisp browseable using getters so can drill down in browser ?

 Provide a function on the pulse to do a complete walk of itself, and of its children, using a getter ?

+Fuzzing the bake with tears at random intervals, then prove it can always recover.

+Make a protocol for sending down the blockset along with each lift request, so we can audit if the blockset came down ?

+Signal the completion of the lift, and be able to audit it as complete ?